matthewbolanos/sk-v1-proposal/dotnet/samples/06-Assistants/README.md

-# Multi-modal sample
+# Assistants

-This sample demonstrates how to use other models with Semantic Kernel.
+This sample demonstrates how to use Semantic Kernel with assistants.

 ## Prerequisites